-Pianist Lisa Raposa leads an active career as a performer, adjudicator, and instructor in Toronto.
-Known for the clarity and precision of her playing, she has appeared as a collaborator in established venues including Koerner Hall, the Toronto Convention Centre, Gallery 345, the Gardiner Museum, and St. Andrew’s Church and regularly partners with soprano Zorana Sadiq in recital.
-In-demand as an adjudicator, Raposa judged the 2017 Ontario Music Festivals Association provincial competitions and in 2018 will adjudicate for the CCC (Chinese Cultural Centre) Music Festival Toronto Piano Competition and the SSC (South Shore Conservatory) Piano Solo Competition in Hingham, MA amongst others.
-Raposa has written advisory reviews of pedagogical repertoire for the Alliance of Canadian New Music Projects and is the founder of Lorne Park Piano Lessons in Mississauga, ON where she teaches students from the early through advanced Royal Conservatory of Music levels.
+Raposa is Vice-President of the Etobicoke-Mississauga Branch of ORTMA.
+She recently judged the Ontario Music Festivals Association provincial and CCC (Chinese Cultural Centre) Music Festival competitions and has written advisory reviews of pedagogical repertoire for the Alliance of Canadian New Music Projects.
+Raposa has taught piano in the GTA since 2014 and is the founder of Lorne Park Piano Lessons in Mississauga where she teaches students from the early through advanced Royal Conservatory of Music levels.

 Prior to moving to Canada, Raposa completed BA, MM, and DMA degrees at the University of New Hampshire, University of Massachusetts-Amherst, and Eastman School of Music respectively, earning top awards for her solo and collaborative performances.
 She enjoys running, creative writing, and photography in her spare time.